 At Fugitive Fitness, we provide an indoor facility (we call it The Asylum) where, in a safe setting, you can learn the fundamental skills of parkour, learn advanced skills, and continually refine and expand your skills.

-In Foundations classes, we teach all of the basic movement patterns involved in parkour, including running, jumping, rolling, swinging, and vaulting.
+In Technique classes, we teach all of the basic movement patterns involved in parkour, including running, jumping, rolling, swinging, and vaulting.
 Each week our classes focus on movements within one of these five categories, rotating through the categories every five weeks.
 There are multiple movements to be learned within each of the categories.
-Accordingly, while the category is the same for all Foundations classes held during a particular week, the drills, skills, and techniques emphasized are different from the last time the category came up in the rotation.
+Accordingly, while the category is the same for all Technique classes held during a particular week, the drills, skills, and techniques emphasized are different from the last time the category came up in the rotation.
 Students may begin the rotation at any time.

-It usually takes around 50 hours of training, both in and outside of class, for a student to gain the requisite strength and control to be considered proficient at the Foundations level.
+It usually takes around 50 hours of training, both in and outside of class, for a student to gain the requisite strength and control to be considered proficient at the Technique level.
 We expect that students will be able to continue their training outside of our classes, by practicing in open-gym sessions or at home or elsewhere.
-We find that students typically will need to complete at least four of our five-week class rotations.
+We find that students typically will need to complete at least 2 of our 10-week class rotations.
 The first time through the rotation, students are being asked to move in ways that may be unusual and sometimes awkward for them.
 The second and third times through the rotation, the movements being taught become more familiar.
 By the fourth time, students are solidifying their technique.

 Equal in importance to skills and techniques are the core values we seek to instill: Respect, Commitment, Discipline, Responsibility, and Leadership.
 At the beginning of each class, we discuss how one of these values applies to the lesson that week.
 Without embracing these values, students will find that the skills are difficult to attain and are of little use once attained.
 We also want our students not only to look for ways to improve themselves, but also to look for ways to improve their communities.
 Each student therefore must volunteer for one of our service projects to become eligible for promotion.